 Also, the plan should take into account that the incoming executive will want to have one-on-one meetings with their direct reports.
 Those one-on-ones should be factored into the onboarding process.

-How the handoff plan is prepared
+How to prepare the handoff plan

 In most cases, the handoff plan is outlined by the departing executive.
 During the last few months or weeks, the departing executive may find it useful to keep a simple handoff journal to jot down notes, as well as a set of folders on their physical or virtual desktop to capture copies of documents.